The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade: Remote Analog to Digital Conversion Concept

 \section{Remote Analog to Digital Conversion Concept}

-The DAQ system of the TRISTAN detector modules must provide low distortion digitization and event filtering for a large number of pixels operating at high rates.
-Its structure is based on early signal digitization by front-end boards and subsequent signal processing on back-end field-programmable gate array (FPGA) boards.
+The DAQ of the TRISTAN detector modules must be a robust system to provide the low distortion digitization and event filtering necessary to operate a large number of pixels at high event rates.
+The structure is based on early signal digitization by front-end boards and subsequent signal processing on back-end field-programmable gate array (FPGA) boards.
 The design concept of this custom remote analog to digital conversion (RADC) DAQ is shown in \autoref{fig:RADC_concept}.

-The minimization of analog signal paths is desired to decrease the coupling of electronics noise into the detector waveforms, which decrease the energy resolution of the TRISTAN detector.
+The minimization of analog signal paths is desired to decrease the coupling of electronics noise into the detector waveforms, which decreases the energy resolution of the TRISTAN detector.
 Therefore, the front-end board is mounted directly on the vacuum chamber and is designed to be operated in a strong magnetic field and insulated from high-voltage.
-The front-end board digitizes and packetizes the detector waveforms, which are sent via high-speed fiberoptic data links to the back-end FPGA boards, which are located outside of the stray magnetic fields of the detector magnet and on earth ground potential.
+The front-end board digitizes and packetizes the detector waveforms, which are sent via high-speed fiber optic data links to the back-end FPGA boards, which are located outside of the stray magnetic fields of the detector magnet and on earth ground potential.

-Waveform signals are then processed through digital signal processing architectures and event creation logic implemented on the FPGA.
-Digital signal filtering creates events from detector pulses with the associated timing and energy evaluations, charge sharing and pileup flagging, and other desired pulse attributes.
-Data from the back-end is processed through a high-performance Ethernet-based DAQ system that interfaces with the computer server and data storage.
+Waveform signals are then processed through digital signal processing architectures and event creation logic implemented on the FPGA and computer server.
+Digital signal filtering creates events from detector pulses with associated timing and energy evaluations, charge sharing and pileup flagging, and other pulse attributes.
+Data from the back-end are processed through a high-performance Ethernet-based DAQ system that interfaces with the computer server and data storage.

-The separation of the two stages allows for the development of project specific front-end boards that meet the operational design requirements of integrating the TRISTAN detector into the KATRIN detector section.
-Removing these design requirements from the back-end allows the use of more standardized FPGA boards that provide flexible signal processing without a completely new development.
+The separation of the two stages allows for the development of a project specific front-end board that meet the operational design requirements of integrating the TRISTAN detector into the KATRIN detector section.
+Removing these design requirements from the back-end allows the use of more standardized FPGA boards without a large additional development.